Rocinate-droid/Portifolio/README.md

 ### ⚙️ Configuration Management
 - Server configuration is automated via **Ansible Playbooks**.
 - Uses **Ansible roles** for modular playbooks and **Ansible Vault** for secure storage of secrets.
+- Shell scripts are used for automating manual deployment tasks.

 ### 🔐 Security
 - Resources are launched in a **custom VPC** with specific **subnets**, **network interfaces**, **security groups**, and **private IPs**.